 Step 1: Structure Your Data

 Your data should be in a flat table format with clear column headers.
 Convert it to an Excel Table with Ctrl+T. This ensures new data is automatically included when you refresh.
+For recurring data imports, use Power Query to automate data preparation before it reaches your dashboard.

 Step 2: Create Pivot Tables